Membrizard/PyVaporation/README.md

 This solution is designed specifically to assist Researchers in the field of Pervaporation membranes development.
 By means of the proposed instrument one can easily model a performance of a particular membrane with known permeance (Pi) and appearing energy of activiation  of transport (Ea) values for each component of a considered binary mixture.

-# The Following mixtures are Currently supported:
+# The Following mixtures are Currently built in the solution:

+binary:

+* H2O/MeOH
 * H2O/EtOH
 * H2O/IPOH
 * MeOH/toluene
-* MeOH/p-Xylene
 * MeOH/Methyl-tertbuthyl ether
 * MeOH/DimethoxyEthane
 * MeOH/Dimethylcarbonate
 * MeOH/CycloHexane

+ternary:
-* MeOH/Benzene
+* H2O/MeOH/EtOH

 # Assumptions and applicability